notaryproject/notaryproject.dev/content/en/docs/faq.md

 **Q: I've heard the term "Notary v2".
 What does this mean?**

-**A:** Notary v2, a term initially used under the Notary Project, has no relevant assets under the organization.
-It also has no clear meaning for anything the Notary Project community collaborates on.
-So, to maintain clarity and prevent confusion within the Notary Project, the name Notary v2 is no longer used.
+**A:** The term "notary v2" was previously used by the Notary Project and others.
+However, various meanings were ascribed to it, leading to its ambiguous usage with some people referring to it as the entire Notary Project and others as the Notation CLI.
+Because of this ambiguity, the term "notary v2" is no longer used by the Notary Project.
+While the term may still be visible in some articles on the internet, the name "notary v2" is no longer valid.